ximimoments/katifetch/README.md

 katifetch
 ```

-## And Enjoy of Katifetch for Linux!
+## And enjoy using Katifetch on Linux!
 ---

 # Katifetch For Windows edition